null

 Label it clearly with their name and, for older students, their teacher's name and classroom number.
 A labeled folder that gets left behind gets returned.
 An unlabeled one stays in the lost and found.

-8. Naptime Supplies — For Pre-K Students
+8. Naptime Supplies — For Pre-K and Preschool Students

 Preschool and Pre-K days are big and tiring for small people.
 After a morning of new experiences, social interaction, and active play, naptime is a genuine necessity — not just a nice-to-have.
 Make sure your child has what they need to actually rest: a small blanket roll or sleep mat, and a comfort item if the school allows it.